ProgramChase/Landing-Page/README.md

 Work on HTML first and then do CSS.
 Utilize the flexbox exercises.
 Search things on google if I need clarification.

+08/29/23 - Added some html.
+Will revise it; not set in stone.
+So, four main sections...
+Header, body (detail 1 + detail 2), footer...
+I think I am going to do the header first...
+HTML + CSS.

 Live site: ProgramChase.github.io/Landing-Page